vlandham/new_monsters/out/new_monsters.md

 # The Dragon of Mount Rainier

 The last great dragon
-of the world
+Of the world
 Lives on Mount Rainier

 And though it's slept
-a long long time
+A long long time
 It will soon wake, I fear

 The dragon is long
-tall, and wide
+Tall, and wide
-with tough scales, bright green
+With tough scales, bright green

 And every story
 I've heard of him
-say he is cruel and quite mean
+Say he is cruel and quite mean

 The dragon, its said
-killed a thousand men
+Killed a thousand men
-and dragged them to his cave
+And dragged them to his cave

 Ate a hundred
-right then and there
+Right then and there
-piled the rest of to save
+Piled the rest of to save

 **UNFINISHED**